 Nodules and blebs are lumps and bumps created due to incorrectly placed filler.
 This is usually filler that is placed too superficially (too close to the surface of the skin).
 They generally look like white or skin coloured lumps and are painless and harmless, but can sometimes look unsightly.

 To treat these, a practitioner will either massage and warm them with a compress, then the nodule is punctured and the goo is released.
 Alternatively, the filler is dissolved with hyaluronidase, which is a prescription-only medicine.

 Very rarely, people are allergic to the filler.
 Though, more commonly, they are allergic to the anaesthetic included in the filler.
 These reactions can range from very mild to severe.

 - Prolonged redness

 - Prolonged pain

 - Anaphylaxis (very rare)

 What should you do if you suffer from any of these filler reactions?

-If you think you may be experiencing an allergic reaction to your filler, you should see your practitioner immediately, and they will decide upon the correct treatment.
+If you think you may be experiencing an allergic reaction to your filler or think your fillers have gone wrong, see a medically qualified practitioner immediately, and they will decide upon the correct treatment.
 This may include dissolving the filler with hyaluronidase and treating you with antihistamines.
 In the event of anaphylaxis, you may need adrenaline.
 This is one of the reasons it is CRUCIAL that you only have filler treatments carried out by medically trained, prescribing professionals, who will be able to look after you in the rare event of an allergic reaction.